by Alicia Pimental

-Algae are a vital component of the Bay's ecosystem—these free-floating plants make up the base of the food chain.
+Algae are a vital component of the Bay's ecosystem—these free-floating plants make up the base of the food web.
 Their size ranges from tiny microscopic cells floating in the water column (phytoplankton) to large mats of visible "macroalgae" that grow on bottom sediments.
 Algae behave much like land plants, soaking up the sun's rays to produce energy while converting carbon dioxide to oxygen during photosynthesis.

 However, when algae populations explode to unusually high numbers they create what are called harmful algae blooms (HABs), which can: